Pre-Conditions: Your Canto account needs to be connected to PrintUI and the PrintUI extension needs to be installed within InDesign.

 - Background layer: Nothing in this layer can be edited.

-When setting up fonts you will need to be aware that the software only supports Windows compatible TrueType fonts and OpenType fonts.
+When setting up fonts you will need to be aware that the software only supports Windows compatible TrueType fonts (TTF) and OpenType fonts (OTF).
 Fonts that are not supported include Postscript fonts, Mac .dfont files, and .ttc fonts.
-You may also upload fonts that are not installed in your InDesign program by going to the Uploaded Fonts tab and upload your own for Brand Template use.
+You may also upload fonts that are not installed in your InDesign program by going to the Uploaded Fonts tab and uploading your own fonts.

-Note: Adobe OTF fonts may not necessarily work the with software.
+Note: Adobe OTF fonts may not necessarily work.
 Google TTF fonts will work with the software.
+Please refer to this article if you experience any issues.

 After creating the template, Preflight the document using the management panel.
 The Preflight feature acts as a check-list for users to identify what issues may need to be corrected and how to correct these errors.
 Once the document is error-free, upload the file to Canto from within InDesign.